 "God our Savior… desires all men to be saved and to come to the knowledge of the truth."
 1 Timothy 2:3-4

-What He did for you and me on the cross: (See also The Cross)
+What He did on the Cross: (See also The Cross)

 "Surely He has borne our griefs and carried our sorrows;